frewsxcv/rust-sysbar/README.md

 # rust-sysbar

 Library for interacting with the system's taskbar / tray / statusbar.
 It aims to be cross-platform, but currently only supports macOS.
 If have some extra time and are interested in implementing this for other platforms, contributions would be greatly appreciated!
+This project is a fork of [rs-barfly](https://github.com/jmquigs/rs-barfly).

 [API Documentation](https://docs.rs/crate/sysbar/)